SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 * Three skill specialization dice equal one creation point.

-* Advantages and Special Abilities have their own costs associated with them; see the “Character Options” chapter for details.
+* Advantages and Special Abilities have their own costs associated with them; see the "Character Options" chapter for details.

 Other restrictions apply: